BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/experience-length.vega-lite.min.json" >}}

 Overall, people are using Elm longer over time.
-Makes sense!
+Makes sense, since people who have been using Elm for one year are likely to use it for another, and another, and so on.
+This trend may fall off at some point, but we don't see where yet!

-TODO: these need to be reordered
+TODO: these need to be reordered by time

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-work.vega-lite.min.json" >}}